 - 1. Disconnect everything from all inputs. - 2.
 Operate Utility > Maintenance > Self Calibration , and the following dialog will appear.
 Select Continue to start the self-calibration program.

 Figure 2 Calibration Interface

 The oscilloscope will not respond to any operations until the self-calibration is finished.
-After the self-calibration is completed, touch the screen or press any button to exit.
+After the self-calibration is completed, click on the screen to exit.

 4.2 Interface Test